-Mandatory Course Requirements
+Mandatory HSC Course Requirements

-Students must complete a minimum of 70 hours work placement.
-Students who do not meet these requirements will be 'N' determined as required by the Board of Studies, Teaching and Educational Standards (BOSTES).
-Students who achieve competency in CPCOHS1001A - Work Safely in the Construction Industry, will be issued with a WorkCover NSW Construction Induction Card (White Card).
-This is a requirement before commencing work placement.
+Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
+Students who do not meet these requirements will be 'N' determined as required by the NESA.
+The SafeWork NSW General Induction Training - (White Card) is a mandatory requirement before commencing work placement.